bbroerman30/ssl-phpredis/README.markdown

 Enabling SSL
 ============

 To enable SSL communications, add the following line to your php.ini: redis.use_ssl=1

+You will also need to enable the PHP SSL extension, by uncommenting the following line in your php.ini: extension=php_openssl.dll or extension=openssl.so

 Additionally, if you do not want to enable SSL globally, but on a per-connection basis, you can add ssl: or ssl:// to the beginning of the host name.

 Error handling
 ==============